techfolios/techfolios.github.io/docs/user-guide/overview.md

 You'll learn:

-  * How to install GitHub Desktop, Jekyll, and an editor.
-  * How to run TechFolios locally in order to make changes and see the results instantly.
+  * How to develop your professional portfolio in the cloud (preferred) or locally.
   * The features of Markdown, Jekyll, and Bootstrap that can make your portfolio shine.